-Silba Siida is owned by a young indigenous Sámi couple, Anna and Erik, who still live the indigenous lifestyle, based on reindeer herding.
+Silba Siida is owned by an indigenous Sámi couple, Anna and Erik, who live the native lifestyle, based on reindeer herding.

-The company evolved from their great pride for their culture, which the couple love to share with visitors.
+The company evolved from their great pride for the Sámi culture, which the couple love to share with visitors.

 Once in the village you will experience, traditional food, spirituality, history and so much more.